 Climate change is going to have an impact on how we live, with our homes potentially needing to adapt to warmer and more extreme weather conditions.
 While our homes need to protect us, it’s essential that they protect our environment, too.

-As a Zoopla survey reveals more than 40% of homeowners are keen for their properties to be as environmentally friendly as possible, we reveal how our homes can help safeguard our planet for the future.
+A survey we conducted shows more than 40% of homeowners are keen for their properties to be as environmentally friendly as possible.
+So we reveal how our homes can help safeguard our planet for the future.

 This is particularly important when it comes to how new homes are built, especially the sorts of materials they use and the energy they’re designed to consume, in order to reduce emissions and our reliance on fossil fuels.